tc39/notes/es6/2012-11/nov-29.md

 **Break**

 #### Conclusion/Resolution

-Agree that Andreas will draft a proposal for next meeting.
+- Agree that Andreas will draft a proposal for next meeting.

-# Cascading this returns
+## Cascading this returns

-(presented by Rick Waldron)
+(Rick Waldron)

 RW: returning "this" from
 Map.prototype.set, Set.prototype.add, WeakMap.prototype.set